TurboWarp/docs/docs/development/extensions/introduction.md

 ## Prerequisites

 Custom extension development requires knowledge of writing JavaScript.
 If you aren't familiar with JavaScript, please learn it first.
-You favorite search engine can help you find places to learn.If you don't know things like the difference between `"1"` and `1`, developing extensions will be very difficult.
+Your favorite search engine can help you find places to learn.
+If you don't know things like the difference between `"1"` and `1`, developing extensions will be very difficult.
 As volunteers, we don't have a lot of time to spend helping you learn JavaScript -- sorry.

 Extensions can be developed using either the website or desktop app.